-Post - OIAHE, Second Floor, Abbey Wharf, 57-75 Kings Road, Reading, RG1 can also be found on the OIA's website.
+Post - OIAHE, Second Floor, Abbey Wharf, 57-75 Kings Road, Reading, RG1 3AB.

+Guidance on submitting a complaint to the OIA and the OIA Complaint Form can also be found on the OIA's website.
 The candidate may also wish to seek advice from the Students' Union about taking their complaint to the OIA.